Residencies and Schools

 RAD 1102-2102: Principles of Radiographic Imaging & Exposure I-II

 Introduces knowledge of principles that control and influence the production of quality radiographic images.
-Topics include: Prime factors of radiographic quality, photographic and geometric properties of radiographic quality, density, contrast, recorded detail & distortion, beams restrictors, grids, films/screens, automatic processors and chemicals, sensitometry, QA/QC, image artifacts, radiographic technique and exposure conversion problems, technique charts.
+Topics include: Prime factors of radiographic quality, photographic and geometric properties of radiographic quality, exposure, contrast, spatial resolution & distortion, beams restrictors, grids, image acquisition and technical evaluation, QA/QC, image artifacts, radiographic technique and exposure conversion problems, technique charts.
 Laboratory experiments will coincide with coursework to demonstrate theories and principles.